scipy-conference/scipy_proceedings_2010/papers/vanderwalt/introduction.rst

 Austin, Texas from June 28th to July 3rd 2010.
 The conference was attended by 187 participants from both academia and industry.
-Attendees came from far and wide, including North America, Columbia, Spain, South Africa, Turkey, Germany, Norway, Italy, Singapore and Great Britain.
+Attendees came from far and wide, including North America, Columbia, Spain, South Africa, Turkey, Germany, Norway, Italy, Singapore, and Great Britain.

 For the first eight years, the conference was held at the California Institute of Technology.
 After the 2009 conference, we began looking for a new venue to enable continued growth of the event.
 With Enthought playing a prominent organizational role, we chose the AT&T Conference Center in Austin, Texas.
-We thank our colleagues and co-organisers at CalTech for all their support and effort over the years, and for playing such an integral part in establishing this event.
+We thank our colleagues and co-organisers at Caltech for all their support and effort over the years, and for playing such an integral part in establishing this event.